UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

     Saw you the witches?
     ```

-???- question "How to save to a file?"
+???- tip "How to save to a file?"

     You can redirect the output to a file using `>`, e.g.: